By Jeffrey T. Donner, Esq.

 The job is to stop the fight when a fighter can no longer intelligently defend himself.

 That is the maddening contradiction.
-These referees jump in when no one needs them, then disappear when the fighter actually needs protection.
+Some referees jump in when no one needs them, then disappear when the fighter actually needs protection.
 They interfere with legal boxing, then fail to prevent unnecessary damage.

 That is backwards.